I wonder if you’re like me when it comes to tracking your progress?

 That would be weird, right?
-And yet, a lot of us actually do it.
-Very often we start thinking that we don’t get better anymore.
-WHY?! (a dramatic pause and Carmina Burana in the background)
+And yet, a lot of us do it.
+The question is: Why?

-Not only is it a cool word, but also one of the most important (and frequent) processes which occur in our lives!
+Not only is it a cool word, but also one of the most critical (and frequent) processes that occur in our lives!

 And therein lies the rub.
 We get used to our current skills level.
 And that’s why we NEED tracking.
 The best part is that it does not need to be sophisticated to be effective.

-At the bare minimum, it should be able to show you if you’re moving in the right direction.
-Or moving at all.
-Because the chance is that you’re spinning your wheels knee-deep in a turd ocean of self-admiration!
+At the bare minimum, it should be able to show you if you’re moving in the right direction or moving at all.
+The chance is that you’re spinning your wheels knee-deep in a turd ocean of self-admiration!

 6 Ways To Track Your Progress In Language Learning

 I assume that you already use Anki.
-If you don’t, download it immediately (unless you use some other spatial repetition programme).
+If you don’t, download it immediately (unless you use some other spatial repetition program).

-Anki makes tracking your progress really easy.
+ANKI makes tracking your progress easy.
 The first important piece of information for us is the number of words you’ve covered so far.